NoBrainerORM/nobrainer.io/docs/persistence.md

 while it was supposed to be.
 If you have the need to detect such occurrences, please create an issue on Github.

-NoBrainer will never autosave a model behind the scene.
+NoBrainer never autosaves a model behind the scene.
 When working with a database that does not support transactions, you need to be in full control of when database writes occur.
 There is therefore no autosave features in NoBrainer and all the writes need to be explicit.